Washington Defamation Laws

 Defamation Per Se Civil Suits are Permissible in Washington State

-As with many other states, per se defamation lawsuits are possible in Washington state.
-In these cases, the offending statement is considered automatically to have caused damages, taking the burden of proof for this off of the plaintiff.
+As with many states, per se defamation lawsuits are possible in Washington.
+In these cases, the offending statement is considered automatically to have caused damages (i.e., calling someone a criminal), lifting the plaintiff’s burden of proof.
 The exact statements that can be considered defamation per se in Washington state vary from jurisdiction to jurisdiction.

 Recoverable Damages Allowed by Washington State Law